 Pi Theta Epsilon

-The purposes of Pi Theta Epsilon (PTE), as stated in the society's constitution, are to:
+The purpose of Pi Theta Epsilon (PTE), as stated in the society's constitution, are to:

 - Recognize and encourage scholastic excellence of occupational therapy students